Las Vegas is a city that is undergoing constant evolution.

 There are several Vegas resorts that are either getting rebranded or in the construction phase right now.

-Resorts World is currently under construction at the 87-acre site of the former Echelon and Stardust.
+Resorts World is located at the 87-acre site of the former Echelon and Stardust.
 The integrated resort development is a multi-billion-dollar project with an Asian theme poised to be an international tourist destination.

 Resorts World Vegas will be adjacent to Wynn Encore and easy walking distance from the Las Vegas Convention Center.

-Construction of the property is being done in phases and Resorts World is expected to open in 2020 with approximately 3,400 hotel rooms, authentic Chinese restaurants, a casino with more than 100,000 square feet of space, retail and boutique offerings, as well as an exotic club venue.
+This brand-new hotel features approximately 3,400 hotel rooms, authentic Chinese restaurants, a casino with more than 100,000 square feet of space, retail and boutique offerings, as well as some of the hottest day and nightclubs anywhere in Las Vegas, and the very first Awana Spa!

 2020 – Circa Resort

-Circa Resort will be downtown Las Vegas newest resort Hotel and Casino in December 2020.
-The 44-story hotel will stand prominently on Fremont Street and include 777 rooms.
-Circa will take up an entire city block and is the first all-new build Downtown Las Vegas has seen in more than four decades.
+Circa takes up an entire city block and is the first all-new build Downtown Las Vegas has seen in more than four decades.

-Vegas Vickie, an iconic neon sign showgirl that has been a staple in downtown Las Vegas for 20 years, will also be displayed in the hotel lobby.
+Vegas Vickie, an iconic neon sign showgirl that has been a staple in downtown Las Vegas for 20 years, is proudly displayed in the hotel lobby.

 2020 – The Stratosphere to Become The Strat Hotel, Casino and Skypod